CracklenRelaxle/NPS/datasets/datasetnotes.md

 #still throws checksum issue, going back to
 find ~ -type f -name "*pcap" -exec zeek -C -r {} LogAscii::use_json=T \;
 ```
+seems successful. ran `zeek -C -r LogAscii::use_json=T` on the largest file to ensure that Zeek appends the logs and doesn't replace.
+It does append.
+Moving logs to hamming

 ## current state
 Need to use zeek to generate logs about PCAP, then compare Flow ID of the csv with Zeek ID to label zeek logs as malicious or benign